WhatsApp

 • Sense of Purpose – These institutions are made to fulfil special needs or special purposes.
 They focus on the fixed needs of the people and their respective aims.
 Like universities are set up to provide quality education, government to provide security of the people, hospitals to give health facilities, and the military to protect from external disputes or conflicts.

 • Preservation of Social Order – Human societies maintain law and order with the cooperation and association of other institutions.
-When institutions organise together they create a condition of control and order among societies.
-With the help of laws and social orders, social solidarity and stability in society can maintain properly.
+When institutions organize together they create a condition of control and order among societies.
+With the help of laws and social orders, social solidarity and stability in society can be maintained properly.
 This is done by government or political institutions.

 Conclusion